bravokid47/metaSpectraST/README.md

 At the end of the day, two figures are produced.
 One is the file ```hierarchicalHeatmap.png```, which is a heatmap with some decorations showing the clusters of the samples.
 The other is the file ```dendrogram.png```, which is a dendrogram of the clusters of the samples.

 ## Reconciliation
+Peptide sequences of raw spectra and consensus spectra can be identified by multiple peptide identification methods, including database search, open modification search, and *de novo* sequencing.
+Replicate spectra and the consensus spectrum in one spectral cluster may be identified as